mongodb/docs/source/includes/access-grant-roles.rst

-A user must have privileges that includes the :authaction:`grantRole` action on a database to grant a role on the database.
+A user must have privileges that include the :authaction:`grantRole` action on a database to grant a role on the database.